 When you have an offshore injury claim, it is important to keep track of your medical needs and expenses.
 Keep all of your medical records and bills in a file, and do not hesitate to call your doctor’s office if you have questions.

-7. Consult with an Offshore Injury Law Firm to Discuss Your Potential for Jones Act Compensation
+7. Consult with an Offshore Injuries Lawyer to Discuss Your Potential for Jones Act Compensation

 Recovering your losses after an offshore accident requires the help of an attorney who is experienced in handling Jones Act and other maritime injury claims.
 At Willis Law Firm, your initial consultation is free and confidential, and you pay nothing unless we help you collect financial compensation.